OpenKneeboard/OpenKneeboard/docs/troubleshooting/steamvr-and-openxr.md

 - Reset OpenKneeboard's VR settings to defaults
 - Try binding a button to 'Recenter' in OpenKneeboard's Input settings; it usually works best to to use the same keys/buttons as you use for in-game VR recenter
 - If the game is running as administrator, you must run OpenKneeboard as administrator.

+## Kneeboard Is Visible In SteamVR, But Not OpenXR

+Select "Enable for all users" for OpenXR, in OpenKneeboard's VR settings page.